 Running parallel to the introduction of AGS2 was a new tariff system, Douane Tarief Voorziening (DTV).
 Once fully implemented you will be able to access the online tariff from within your own Langdon system.
 DTV can be used to download Harmonised System codes with associated information and duty rates or to prepare trial declarations.

 AGS Export is being adopted to drive the national export declaration process in the Netherlands.
-This third phase is due to be implemented in 2016 and will create its own challenges.
+This third phase is currently being implemented and will create its own challenges.
 It also introduces significant changes to AGS Import including upgrading the reporting technology.

 Where we saw an increase in the amount of companies submitting their own import declarations, we anticipate little change in the numbers of exporters making theirs.
 The minimal financial implications of the export declaration (when compared with imports) mean there are already a high proportion of exporters submitting their own export data.